Console/console.github.io/_posts/2012-06-22-group-policy-preferences.markdown

 categories: blog
 image: /assets/images/2012-06-22-GPP-Expanded-1.png
 ---
-Cross posting some work of a friend of mine that I was helping with, I say “helping” in the lightest form of the word (I had a domain controller ready to test, he didn’t).
+Cross posting some work of a friend of mine that I was helping with, I say “helping” in the lightest form of the word.
+(I had a domain controller ready to test, he didn’t).

-Meatballs (over at: http://rewtdance.blogspot.com) has been doing some work attempting to put together a metasploit module to decrypt passwords found within the sysvol folder on win2k8 domains.
+Meatballs over at: [](http://rewtdance.blogspot.com) has been doing some work attempting to put together a metasploit module to decrypt passwords found within the sysvol folder on win2k8 domains.

 However rather than just settle for the disclosed “local users and groups are vulnerable…” he dug a little deeper after realising that datasources and other such things that have user credentials associated with them were also stored in the same manner.